Ultimate-Hosts-Blacklist/whitelist/README.rst

 :code:`ALL`
 ^^^^^^^^^^^

-The :code:`ALL` marker will tell the system to escape and regex check againt what follows.
+The :code:`ALL` marker will tell the system to escape and regex check against what follows.

 INVALID characters
 """"""""""""""""""